-The fixed payments offered by Upgrade Card can save thousands of dollars and shave years off a debt repayment schedule.
+The fixed payments offered by Upgrade Visa® Card with Cash Rewards can save thousands of dollars and shave years off a debt repayment schedule.

 Upgrade Card also saves money by eliminating many of the fees you might find with some credit cards.
 There are no balance transfer fees, foreign transaction fees or annual fees.

-Although the Upgrade Card can be a good choice for many people, it does have some downsides.
+Although the Upgrade Visa® Card with Cash Rewards can be a good choice for many people, it does have some downsides.

 While money from a credit line can be transferred to a bank account, it can't be accessed from an ATM.
 That eliminates the possibility of instant access to cash from your credit line although that could be a benefit in deterring some impulse spending and it means you don't have to think about cash advance fees.

 Another drawback to the Upgrade Card is that it doesn't appear to be widely available to those with no credit history.
 While the card is available to those with low credit scores or bankruptcy on their record, young adults and others managing their money for the first time will need to look elsewhere to establish their credit.

 CardRatings conducts a survey annually to learn what actual cardholders think of their cards.
 Here are the results:

 |2020 Scores||2019 Scores|